Peritoneum: Layers

 The peritoneum is one continuous sheet, forming two layers and a potential space between them: the peritoneal cavity.

 The outer layer, the parietal peritoneum, is attached to the abdominal wall and the pelvic walls.
 The tunica vaginalis, the serous membrane covering the male testis, is derived from the vaginal process, an outpouching of the parietal peritoneum.

 The inner layer, the visceral peritoneum, is wrapped around the visceral organs, located inside the intraperitoneal space for protection.
 It is thinner than the parietal peritoneum.
 The mesentery is a double layer of visceral peritoneum that attaches to the gastrointestinal tract.
 There are often blood vessels, nerves, and other structures between these layers.
 The space between these two layers is technically outside of the peritoneal sac, and thus not in the peritoneal cavity.

-The potential space between these two layers is the peritoneal cavity, filled with a small amount (about 50 mL) of slippery serous fluid that allows the two layers to slide freely over each other.
+The potential space between the parietal and visceral peritoneum is the peritoneal cavity, filled with a small amount (about 50 mL) of slippery serous fluid that allows the two layers to slide freely over each other.

 The right paracolic gutter is continuous with the right and left subhepatic spaces.
 The epiploic foramen allows communication between the greater sac and the lesser sac.
 The peritoneal space in males is closed, while the peritoneal space in females is continuous with the extraperitoneal pelvis through openings of the fallopian tubes, the uterus, and the vagina.